August 1, 2019

 Setting up react-navigation

-To add a navigator in the current React Native application, you have to install the following dependencies and link them.
+To add a navigator to the current React Native application, you have to install the following dependencies and link them.

 # to install